-The UMR-IWW is a 1,200 mile, 9-foot-deep navigation channel created by 37 lock and dam sites and thousands of channel training structures.
+The UMR-IWW is a 1,200 mile, 9-foot-deep navigation channel created by 37 lock-and-dam sites and thousands of channel training structures.
 The UMR-IWW makes commercial navigation possible between Minneapolis and St. Louis and along the length of the Illinois Waterway.
-Five of the nation's top agricultural production states - Iowa, Illinois, Minnesota, Missouri, and Wisconsin - have relied on the UMR-IWW system as a principal conduit for export-bound agricultural products mostly bulk corn and soybeans.
-The low-cost, high-volume UMR-IWW system has provided an important competitive advantage for U.S. agricultural products in international markets.
-Commercial users of the waterway argue that this competitiveness is in danger because of increasing transit delays.
+Five of the nation's top agricultural production states - Iowa, Illinois, Minnesota, Missouri, and Wisconsin - have relied on the UMR-IWW system as a principal conduit for export-bound agricultural products - mostly bulk corn and soybeans.
+The low-cost, high-volume UMR-IWW system has helped U.S. agricultural products compete in international markets.
+Commercial users of the waterway contend that this competitiveness is in danger because of increasing transit delays.

-&lt;sup>1 Hereafter referred to as Corps, Final Feasibility Report and PEIS.
-Available at [http://www2.mvr.usace.army.mil/umr-iwwsns/documents/FINAL\FES\EIS\Report\Cover (2004).pdf], visited on April 5, 2005.
+1 Hereafter referred to as Corps, Final Feasibility Report and PEIS.
+Available at [http://www2.mvr.usace.army.mil/umr-iwwsns/documents/FINAL_FES_EIS_Report_Cover (2004).pdf], visited on December 18, 2006.

-Most of the lock and dam infrastructure of the UMR-IWW navigation system were built by the Corps in the 1930s.
-These 600-foot locks require the prevalent 1,100-foot barge tows to split in half and pass through in two steps.
-This decoupling process contributes to wait times at some locks; the Corps reports that the UMR-IWW system has over half (19 of 36) of the most delayed locks of the country's inland waterways.
-Commercial users advocate that the federal government should expand lock capacity by building new 1,200-foot locks parallel to the existing 600foot locks (keeping both operational).
-They argue that commercial UMR-IWW barge operators have been paying a fuel tax into the Inland Waterway Trust Fund (IWTF) for making this type of infrastructure investment.
-In contrast, a taxpayer advocacy group - Taxpayers for Common Sense - and some environmental groups have argued that inexpensive small-scale measures like traffic scheduling, congestion tolls, and switchboats could manage demand and reduce lockage delays; and unlike new locks that will take years to design and build, small-scale measures can be implemented quickly at a fraction of the cost.
-Navigation investment supporters argue that in practice the usefulness of small-scale measures is limited.
+Most of the lock-and-dam infrastructure of the UMR-IWW navigation system was built by the Corps in the 1930s.
+These 600-foot locks require the now-prevalent 1,100-foot barge tows to split in half and pass through in two steps.
+This decoupling contributes to wait times at some locks; the Corps reports that the UMR-IWW system has over half (19 of 36) of the most delayed locks of the country's inland waterways.2 Commercial users advocate for expanded lock capacity with new 1,200-foot locks parallel to the existing 600-foot locks (keeping both operational).
+They contend that commercial UMR-IWW barge operators have been paying a fuel tax into the Inland Waterway Trust Fund (IWTF)3 for making this type of infrastructure investment.
+In contrast, a taxpayer advocacy group, Taxpayers for Common Sense, and some environmental groups have argued that inexpensive small-scale measures - like traffic scheduling, congestion tolls, and switchboats - could manage demand and reduce lockage delays; and unlike new locks that would take years to design and build, small-scale measures would be implemented quickly at a fraction of the cost.4 Navigation investment supporters contend that the usefulness of small-scale measures is limited in practice.
 Some environmental groups are also concerned that additional stress, caused by construction activities and increases in barge traffic above current levels, could accelerate ecosystem decline.
 (For a discussion of the environmental impacts of incremental navigation improvements and traffic on the UMR-IWW, see CRS Report RL32470, Upper Mississippi River-Illinois Waterway Navigation Expansion: An Agricultural Transportation and Environmental Context, coordinated by Randy Schnepf.)